krampstudio/future.js/README.md

 ## Help wanted

 We will invade the earth, come onboard and you'll become famous and rich.
 We need help regarding:
- - Development for everything, future.js lacks a lots of features
+ - Development for everything, future.js lacks a lots of features (see issues, take one and come into the future)
  - A killer web site with features, doc and getting started
  - Testing
  - Spreading the world